Born: September 28, 1962

 Irving signed with the Eagles in 1996 and in his mid-30s enjoyed his two greatest years.
 He caught 88 passes for 1,195 yards and 11 touchdowns in 1996, and had 86 catches for 1,316 yards in 1997.
 In a 1996 meeting with his old team, the Dolphins, Irving became the oldest player to catch four scoring passes in one game.

 Irving played his 17th and final season in 2000 with the Washington Redskins.
 He caught 41 passes as a part-time player to finish his career with 851.
 He scored 80 NFL touchdowns as a receiver, one as a runner, and three as a punt returner.
 Irving caught touchdown passes from 19 different quarterbacks during his career—a pro record—and his 255 games played are the most ever by an NFL player from New Jersey.

 Irving retired to Jobstown, and settled into life as a pastor with the New Jerusalem House of God.
 He also coached football at Robbinsville High.
-Irving also taught Philosophy and Sports Management classes at Union County College in Cranford.
+Irving taught Philosophy and Sports Management classes at Union County College in Cranford.
 He watched his son, London, become a high school star as a defensive back.
-London later attended Western Michigan but failed to stick in tryouts with the Chiefs and Giants.
+London later attended Western Michigan but failed to stick in stints with the Chiefs and Giants.

 Despite his hard work, Irving's post-football finances did not keep up with his expenses.
 He and his mother were accused of taking out multiple mortgages on the same property.
 They claimed they had been conned by a financial advisor, but in 2015 he was found guilty and sentenced to five years in prison for fraud and conspiracy.
 However, after eight months he was released into an intensive supervision program that enabled him to live at home and make payments on the $615,000 he was ordered to pay back by the court.